-Leftover Cranberry Sauce Crumble Bars (Paleo, Vegan)
+Leftover Cranberry Sauce Crumble Bars (Vegan!
+Gluten Free, Paleo)

-As always these bars are a gut-friendly dessert, safe on a low fodmap diet, and the perfect paleo dessert for your post-holiday meals, or just because!
+As always these bars are a gut-friendly dessert, safe on a low FODMAP diet, and the perfect paleo dessert for your post-holiday meals, or just because!
 They are also vegan so it’s double bonus.

-Almond extract: Since we are using an almond flour crust, the almond extract pairs well and taste great with the cranberries.
+4. Almond extract: Since we are using an almond flour crust, the almond extract pairs well and taste great with the cranberries.
 If almond isn’t your thing you can omit this

+YES.
 These take just a few minutes to whip up.
 Especially if you already have your cranberry sauce on hand!
 The hardest part is waiting for them to cool.